PrefectHQ/prefect/docs/cloud/agent/kubernetes.md

 ### Process

 The Kubernetes Agent periodically polls for new flow runs to execute.
-Once a flow run is found from Prefect Cloud it checks to make sure that the flow was deployed with a Docker storage option.
-If it was then it takes the `storage` attribute of that flow, creates a Kubernetes job using that image, and runs `prefect execute cloud-flow`.
+When a flow run is retrieved from Prefect Cloud the agent checks to make sure that the flow was deployed with a Docker storage option.
+If so, the agent then creates a Kubernetes job using the `storage` attribute of that flow, and runs `prefect execute cloud-flow`.

 When the job is found and submitted the logs of the agent should reflect that: